The Best Receivers for Turntables

 • Built-in Wi-Fi and Bluetooth for seamless wireless streaming.

-• MusicCast technology for multi-room audio and easy integration with other devices.
+• MusicCast technology for multi-room audio capabilities.

 Summary